-As a parent to two kids born so far apart, I often find myself in the position of having to adjust our family’s activities to accommodate both of my girls!
+As a parent to two kids born so far apart, I often find myself in the position of having to adapt our family’s activities to accommodate both of my girls!

 However, I have found that with a little creativity, anything is possible!

 It’s been a while since I’ve had a preschooler, but I remember roughly the types of things I had worked on with my step daughter when she was that age.

-When I am trying to plan activities to accommodate multiple ages, there are a few things that I try to keep in mind:
+When I am trying to plan activities to accommodate multiple ages, there are a few things that I try to keep in mind.

 - My overall goals for each child